obxyann/Sublime-Uncrustify/README.md

     Copy the existing config file that closely matches your style and modify[!!] as your version.

-    Rememebr the path of your config file for uncrustify (for step 3.3).
+    Remember the path of your config file for uncrustify (for step 3.3).

     [!!]: See 'Other Uncrustify Utilities' below...